alexiscolin/vue-timeselector/README.md

 ![David](https://img.shields.io/david/alexiscolin/vue-timeselector.svg)
 ![NpmLicense](https://img.shields.io/npm/l/vue-timeselector.svg)

-vue-timeselector is a Vue.js component that give you ability to select a time depending and multiple options.
-This component has been created in order to be fully and simply customizable and powerfull with many props (format, UTC, 12-24h, optional pickers, highlight, interval, native html attributes and many more...), events (opened picker, closed picker, cleared input...) and slots (icon, headers...).
+vue-timeselector is a Vue.js component that gives you ability to select a time depending on multiple options.
+This component has been created in order to be as fully and simply customizable as powerful thanks to props (format, UTC, 12-24h, optional pickers, highlight, interval, native HTML attributes and many more...), events (opened picker, closed picker, cleared input...) and slots (icon, headers...).
 <br><br>
 <p align="center"><img src="http://files.de-jaune-et-de-bleu.com/img/github/vue-timeselector/vue-timeselector-1.png" width="30%"></p>
 <br>